 Local contributions were received from the Marietta Rowing and Cycling Club, the Creating Healthy Communities Program of the Washington County Health Department, the Marietta Community Foundation, the Sisters Health Foundation, Dr. Zane Lazer, Dynergy, and others.
 The Recreational Trails sign was donated by Discount Signs & Awnings.

-The land on which the trail is being constructed was made available by George and Nancy Broughton.
+The land on which the trail is located was made available by George and Nancy Broughton.

 One of the goals of the DMUT Committee to extend the Trail and safely connect the Devola area with the Marietta River Trail for pedestrian and bicycle traffic has been addressed through a feasibility study.
 The study, conducted by Woolpert, Inc. of Columbus, Ohio, also examined potential routes to Devol’s Dam State Park in Devola.
 The final report documents are below.
 Click on the Feasibility Study file for an overview, recap, and Table of Contents.